mcorybillington/SharpFind/Readme.md

 /e:<search-pattern> * is wildcard
 /c:<cpu-priority> OS CPU priority compared to other proccesses.
 Valid values are 0-5, 5 being highest priority /m:<minutes-since-last-modification> Find files modified in the last n minutes /w Only return files wrtitable by the current user.
-Will show '[LOCKED]' for files that are locked for writing.
+Will show '[WRITE LOCKED]' for files that are locked for writing.
 /n Only return files that are valid .NET assemblies
 ```
 ## Example